davidrodriguezcode/davidrodriguezcode/README.md

 ### :man_technologist: About Me :

-I am a Mobile and Web Developer from Texas.
+I'm a Mobile Developer and a Web Developer from Texas.
-- :computer: I am working as a Mobile and Web Developer in my professional life.
+- :computer: I'm working as a Mobile and Web Developer in my professional life.

 - :drum: In my free time, I play drums!